Song Joong-ki's net worth: The wealth of one of the highest-paid Hallyu heartthrobs

 Like many other celebrities, Song Joong-ki boasts a stellar real-estate portfolio.
 His most recent purchase, as noted by Sportskeeda, is a villa for a jaw-dropping USD 11 million in South Korea’s most expensive neighbourhood Cheongdam-dong, Gangnam.
 The project will be designed by popular architect Rafael Moneo and opens up to a view of the stunning Han River.
 Reportedly, he’s set to be neighbours with K-pop star IU.

-Besides this, he owns a beachfront condominium in Hawaii’s Waikiki Beach that is priced at USD 2 million (INR 16 crores approx.).
+Besides this, he owns a beachfront condominium in Hawaii’s Waikiki Beach that is priced at USD 2 million.
 He also owns a stunning USD 7 million two-story house in Itaewon’s Yongsan-su that he bought in 2016 and recently redid.

 Despite this popularity – which also earned him a whooping 300,000 followers within eight hours of a newly-made personal Instagram profile – Joong-ki has always stayed grounded.
 “It’s inevitable that popularity fades.
 That’s why I must always be prepared.
 I don’t want a meteoric rise in popularity,” the actor once stated, as per a report by Asia Times.
 On the work front, he’s set to play the role of a North Korean defector in the highly-anticipated 2024 movie My Name is Loh Kiwan.